pygame/pygame/CONTRIBUTING.md

 ## Find Issues

 For finding issues use the issue-tracker of this repository.
 Use filter for find for instance recently updated issues.

+## Make a pull request

+If you want added some documentation or fixes some problems then do this:
+  * Fork the repository.
+  * Clone the repository of your own machine.
+  * If you has forked the repository then create a own branch.
+    * Called Fix_XXXX . **XXXX** is the identifier of the problem or simple documentation if you has added some documentation.
+  * Then add your changed or new files.
+Either over the web interface or over git.
+  * Finaliy make a pull request.